Master of Arts in English Funding Opportunities

-In addition to the option of seeking funding through USA’s Financial Aid office, graduate students in English are encouraged to apply for scholarship and assistantship funding.
+In addition to the option of seeking funding through the University of South Alabama Financial Aid office, graduate students in English are encouraged to apply for scholarship and assistantship funding.
 For more information about applying to specific departmental scholarships designated for graduate students, visit the English department graduate scholarships page.
-Scholarships are also available through the College of Arts and Sciences and through the university.
+Students can also view College of Arts and Sciences scholarships offered through the university.

 Graduate and Teaching Assistantships

-Students who are (or will be) enrolled in the English graduate program with regular status or provisional status (not probationary) by August 15, 2014, are eligible for a Graduate Assistantship.
-Complete applications for the next academic year must be submitted by April 21, 2014, preferably emailed as a PDF.
+Students who are (or will be) enrolled in the English graduate program with regular status (not probationary) by August 15 are eligible for a Graduate Assistantship.
+Complete applications for the next academic year will be considered on a rolling basis starting on February 3.
 To apply, follow the steps below, but see these information sheets for details about the two types of assistantships:

 To apply for a Graduate Assistantship or Teaching Assistantship, you should: